AJC-25/AudioVideo-DJVJ/README.md

 # AudioVideo-DJVJ

-This is a DJ/VJ tool created as part of the course Audio-Video Technology at the University of applied Sciences Berlin. </br> This application can play 2 audios and 2 videos simultaneously, visulalize the audio and add chroma keying / blending to videos. </br>
+This is a DJ/VJ tool created as part of the course Audio-Video Technology at the University of applied Sciences Berlin. </br> This application can play 2 audios and 2 videos simultaneously, visualize the audio and offers the possibility to add chroma keying and color layers to the videos and to crossfade them. </br>
 Besides the usual controls for play/pause and volume, you can also influence the playback speed, loop the audios and videos, and reset them individually to upload new media.